You can get from London to Oxford by train, bus or flight.

-The fastest way from London to Oxford is by train with an average journey time of 53 min.
+The fastest way to get to Oxford from London is by train with an average travel time of 48 min.

-There are alternative travel options to Oxford that can usually take longer:
+Other travel options to Oxford can usually take longer:

-In comparison, traveling by bus can take you on average 1 h 12 min.
+In comparison, going by bus can take 1 h 5 min on average.

 The average frequency per day from London to Oxford is:

-However, we recommend checking specific travel dates for your trip between London and Oxford as scheduled services by bus or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route between London and Oxford as scheduled services by bus, ferry, flight or train can vary by season or day of the week.

-These are the most popular departure and arrival points from London to Oxford:
+These are the most popular departure and arrival points when traveling from London to Oxford:

 If finding a good deal is your main consideration for your trip from London to Oxford, then we'll help you find the best value travel companies for you:

-When planning your trip from London to Oxford, it’s good to keep in mind what tickets to purchase and their prices in the next 7 days:
+Before traveling from London to Oxford, it’s good to know what ticket you can book and how much it will cost in the next 7 days:

-However, we recommend buying tickets from London to Oxford online a few months in advance to get the best deals and save money on your upcoming journey.
+But we recommend booking London to Oxford tickets online a few months before your planned travel date to score the best deals and save money on your trip.